Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar III: Lyapunov-Schmidt reduction, interactions, and threshold classification

-\emph{No--tower refinement under an additional hypothesis.} If, in addition, every boundary blow--up point is isolated simple (Definition~\ref{def:isolated-simple}), then one may choose the extracted bubbles so that the pure separation condition holds:
+\emph{No-tower refinement for exact critical sequences.} If, in addition, $(u_\ell)$ consists of positive smooth constrained critical points of $\mathcal J_g$ on $\mathcal S$ and every boundary blow-up point is isolated simple (Definition~\ref{def:isolated-simple}), then one may choose the extracted bubbles so that the pure separation condition holds: